arturhayne/rabbit-mq-starter/README.md

 ## Run
 To send the message:
-   - php -f send.php
+   - php -f new_task.php

 To receive the message:
-   - php -f receive.php
+   - php -f worker.php